miguelgondu/pymelites/readme.md

 ## Related research

 This implementation has been used in:
 - [Finding Game Levels with the Right Difficulty in a few Trials through Intelligent Trial-and-Error](https://arxiv.org/pdf/2005.07677.pdf) by myself alongside Rasmus Berg Palm, David Ha and Sebastian Risi.
+[Check the code here](https://github.com/miguelgondu/finding_game_levels_paper).

 ## Licence